Lakers vs. Trail Blazers Player Props Betting Odds

 |3PM

+- He averages 1.8 more rebounds than his prop bet Friday of 8.5.

+- James has averaged 7.3 assists this season, 0.8 more than his prop bet on Friday.

-- His 1.7 made three-pointers average is 0.2 higher than his prop bet on Sunday.
+- He 1.7 made three-pointers average is 0.8 lower than his over/under on Friday.

 Get tickets for any NBA game this season at Ticketmaster!